qxx-1010/portfolio-me/style-guidelines-es.md

 ### Create new

 #### Scenarios
-- The user visits the page for the first time and no items/data have yet been created.
+- The user visits the page for the first time, and no items/data have yet been created.
-- The user needs to select existing item or add, upload, or create item/data.
+- The user needs to select the existing item or add, upload, or create an item/data.

 #### Recommended content structure
 - **Title**: What's the current state?
 What hasn't been created?